 Develop three goals (with action steps) and describe how they align with your program outcomes:

 Goal One:

+Action Steps:

+How it aligns with my program outcome(s):

 Goal Two:

+Action Steps:

+How it aligns with my program outcome(s):

 Goal Three:

+Action Steps:

+How it aligns with my program outcome(s):

 WORKPLACE PROTOCOLS

 Please describe the workplace protocols that the student will be expected to follow (dress code, schedule, communication with peers & supervisors, required orientation, paperwork, etc.):

 SITE SUPERVISION

 Describe the site supervision to be provided.
 What kind of instruction, assistance, and consultation will the student receive and from whom will they receive it to ensure success in meeting their learning goals?
 Please note: the site supervisor will be completing a formal evaluation of the student's skills and behaviors at the end of the semester.
 The site supervisor will also complete a checklist of competencies.

 Develop one to three goals (with action steps) the site supervisor would like the student to achieve :

 Goal One:

+Action Steps: